Hamlin Road Organic Farm — a special place to flourish

 What is your favourite vegetable?

-There are too many, I can’t choose between chillies, rocket, beans, coriander, beetroot, butternuts and heirloom tomatoes straight off the vine.
-I love eating seasonally and fresh.
 I eat as much as I can until I’m over it, and then wait for three more seasons to roll around to do it all again.
 I am also currently loving cauliflower mash.

 Finally, what is your favourite recipe from our Wholesome cookbook?

-I love the Really great green salad with chilli and lime dressing, followed so closely by the Beef and lentil meatballs – served with cauliflower mash of course!
+I love the really great green salad with chilli and lime dressing, followed so closely by the beef and lentil meatballs — served with cauliflower mash of course!